Effect of Type II Strong Gravitational Lensing on Tests of General Relativity: Results

 \subsection{TIGER}

 We give the posterior probability distributions (henceforth posterior distributions or posteriors) of the TIGER testing parameters for all our low and high mass injections in Figs.~\ref{fig:TIGER_plot_M20} and~\ref{fig:TIGER_plot_M80} respectively.
 We also summarize the statistical level at which GR is excluded in Figs.~\ref{fig:quantile_plot_m20} and~\ref{fig:quantile_plot}.
+We used the updated implementation of the TIGER pipeline, which fixes a bug that affected the $-1$PN results, where the deviation was not propagated to the higher modes, to analyze the $M = 80M_{\odot}$, $q = 5$ cases.
+This bug was only found after the completion of our initial analysis.
+Therefore, we applied the fix only to these two configurations that exhibited the most significant deviations from GR.
+The corrected analysis showed only a modest increase in the disfavoring of GR, with the overall structure of the posteriors remaining unchanged.
+Since these changes do not significantly affect the overall conclusions, we did not rerun with the updated implementation on the other injections considered in this study.